TheMegistone4Ever/mmcp/mmcp/ui/README.md

 ## Notes

 - The `README` provides basic instructions.
 You can expand it with more specific details about your project and models.
 - The UI is designed to be flexible.
-You can easily add more models and functionality by extending the `ModelSelectionTab` and `ResultsExportTab` classes.
+  You can add more models and functionality by extending the `ModelSelectionTab` and `ResultsExportTab` classes.
 - Ensure that the parser logic (`mmcp_parser`) and model solver functions in your project are correctly implemented.
 - Implement the clipboard copying logic in `ResultsExportTab.copy_results_to_clipboard`.
 - Add detailed model descriptions in `ModelSelectionTab.handle_model_tree_click`.